Nkosinathi-Dhladhla/Security-Plus/Domain_1.md

 - Redundant servers
 - Disaster recovery plans
 - Example: An online banking website should still work when you need to check your balance

+# Non-repudiation

+## Proof of integrity
+- Proof of integrity means that any data that we receive we can verify that it is exactly the same as the data we sent.
+Verifying that it has not been altered.
+- In cryptography we use a hash to protect this data.
+A hash is a short string of text that we can create based on data that is contained within the plane text.
+- If the data changes the hash changes

+## Proof of origin
+- Using these hashes we can provide proof of integrity.
+- We can also add an additional level of integrity called proof of origin where we can verify the person that sent the data to us.
+Sometimes you will see this refer to as Authentication.

+# IAAA Framework (Identification, Authentication, Authorization, Accountability)
+### Identification
+- This is who you claim to be

+### Authentication
+- Proving that you are who you say you are

+### Authorization
+- What access do you have based on your identification and authentication

+### Accounting
+- Login time, data, and logout time

+## Authorization Models
+- After the authentication process we authorize the device to have access to resources within our network using the authorization models
+- There is a big list of different authorization models